999-juiceWRLD/cp_book_notes/README.md

 As the title says.
 This repository will contain my notes, and the source code for many of the algorithms.
 I will go chapter by chapter and commit my notes — hopefully, this would be helpful for other developers who want to improve themselves.

-I didn't provide the free PDF of the book, just in case don't let this repo get deleted.
+I haven't provided the free PDF of the book, just in case don't let this repo get deleted.
 You can find it.
-Also, you should be comfortable with basic components of C++, and preferably algorithms & data structures.
+Also, you should be comfortable with basic components of C++, and preferably with algorithms & data structures.

 Chapters are: